 Anti-condensation roofing panels use a felt membrane to trap excess moisture and prevent condensation from dripping inside your garage.

 Insulate the Garage Roof, Walls or Floor

 Besides insulating the garage roof, you can also insulate the garage walls or floor.
 It may be worth your while to speak to a professional about insulating the inside of your garage.

 Inspect Your Drainage System

-There is no one way to solve condensation and unfortunately, in some cases condensation simply cannot be stopped.
-However, condensation be controlled and managed so that it does not impact the way you use your garage or damage anything left inside.
+There is no one way to solve condensation and, in some cases, it cannot be stopped.
+However, condensation can be controlled and managed.

 This is key to ensuring it does not impact how you use your garage or damage anything you keep inside.